Every SaaS you've tried assumes a steady business, and the Pacific Highway harvest is anything but steady

 Exactly what you get

 You get software built around your real process: the harvest, the tour season or the care plan, modelled properly and integrated with the tools you keep.
 The glue person gets their day back and the data is trustworthy from field to ledger.
-Depending on the problem, this might centre on a custom ERP (Enterprise Resource Planning), a field service management tool, or an inventory management system, with a business intelligence dashboard on top for the questions you actually ask.
+Depending on the problem, this might centre on a custom ERP (Enterprise Resource Planning), a field service management tool, or an inventory management system, with a business intelligence (BI) dashboard on top for the questions you actually ask.

 How to choose a developer in Coffs Harbour